 In addition, any thematically relevant invitations to tender announced by the BMEL or other government departments can also be used to fund organic farming projects.
 The BMEL is pressing for tender offers for research projects, ERA-NET schemes, etc. to be instigated at the European level.
-The BMEL supports transnational research projects on organic farming via the ERA-NET CORE organic II scheme.
+The BMEL supports transnational research projects on organic farming via the ERA-NET CORE organic plus scheme.

 13. Federal Organic Farming Competition

 Every year, the Federal Ministry of Food and Agriculture stages the Federal Organic Farming Competition (BÖL) to reward innovative approaches in certain fields that have been successfully put into practice by organic farms.

 These approaches are to set an example to other organic farms, whilst providing incentives for conventional farms to switch to organic farming.
 Another objective of this competition is to increase the general public's appreciation and understanding of organic farming as a particularly eco-friendly type of production.

 The awards are presented to a total of up to three holdings or business co-operations and come with prize money of € 7,500 per winner, i.e. up to € 22,500 in total.

 Information on the conditions for participation, the application areas and the application forms can be accessed on the Internet at: www.wettbewerb-oekolandbau.de.

 Germany has by far the greatest demand for organic products in the EU and is second only to the USA at global level.